 - How does one navigate their purchasing decisions around packaging to ensure sustainability?
 The terms and options available only serve to further confuse us.
 Here’s the packaging guide you didn’t know you needed.

 By 2050, the weight of plastic waste in seas and oceans around the world will be more than the combined weight of all the fish in them.
-In India, the plastic manufacturing industry in India is expected to produce 22 million tonnes (MT) of plastic a year in 2020, up from 13.4 MT in 2015, according to a FICCI report, and almost half of it is single-use plastic.
+In India, the plastic manufacturing industry is expected to produce 22 million metric tonnes (MMT) of plastic in the year 2020, up from 13.4 MMT in 2015, according to a FICCI report, and almost half of it is single-use plastic.
 We are alarmingly close to having our own Great Pacific Garbage Patch.

 40% of this plastic produced is for packaging purposes.
 There is a pressing need to make a shift to more sustainable packaging choices.

 Sustainability is a fast-growing concern for enterprises, since customer preference for green products is on the uptick.
 Consciousness about plastic with respect to one’s health and environment is definitely rising.

 Sustainable packaging refers to packaging with an environmental footprint that reduces over time.
 In packaging, sustainability can typically be achieved in three ways: